 However, some dogs are more at risk of heat stroke than others if not looked after properly.
 These dogs include:

-There are a number of dog heat stroke signs and symptoms to look out for during the summer months.
+There are a number of dog heat stroke symptoms to look out for during the hot weather.
 These include:

 Before it gets to that point, keep an eye out for signs of dehydration such as a dry noose, sunken eyes and a lack of urine.
-At this point you can still prevent dog heat stroke by taking your pup out of the sun, into a cool room and giving them nice cool water.
+At this point you can still prevent dog heat stroke by taking your dog out of the hot weather, into a cool room and giving them cool water.
+You can also put a damp towel on your dog and put them in front of a fan.
+This provides maximal cooling by evaporation.

 Before bringing your dog to the vet, you need to slowly lower their body temperature for the best chance of survival.
 To do this:

-Once you’re at the vet, your veterinarian will treat your dog with intravenous fluid therapy to replace the fluids and minerals lost.
+Once you’re at the vet, they will treat your dog with intravenous fluid therapy to replace the fluids and minerals lost.
 They will also continue to monitor your dog for secondary complications such as organ failure and blood clots.

-Every year we treat dogs with heat stroke, many of which end tragically.
-Thankfully, it is preventable if you follow the advice we’ve given on how to look after your dog in the heat.
-For more advice, please call us on 020 7221 3093 or book an appointment online for non-emergency procedures.
+Every year we treat dogs with heat stroke.
+Thankfully, it is preventable if you follow the advice we’ve given on how to keep dogs cool in hot weather.
+For more advice, please get in touch or book an appointment online using the Petsapp widget for non-emergency vet services.

 The care and health of your pets is Kensington Veterinary Care’s top priority.
 That is why we offer a comprehensive first opinion veterinary service for your furry friends.